 The best business laptops offer durability, power, security and ease of use, whether you are in the office or working from home.

-We review dozens of business laptops each year and the models that make our best business laptops list offer a combination of comfort, performance and battery life.
-Don't forget about security and durability — business laptops typically come with fingerprint sensors, IR cameras and security chips, and many have military-grade durability.
-Newer models even feature webcam sliders and displays with built-in privacy filters.
+We review dozens of business laptops each year and the models that make our best business laptops offer a combination of comfort, performance and battery life.
+Don't forget about security and durability — business laptops typically come with fingerprint sensors, IR cameras, and security chips, and many have military-grade durability.
+Some even feature webcam sliders and displays with built-in privacy filters for the extremely security conscious.

 If you need something with more oomph than your traditional business laptop, then check out our best workstations page.
-If you're not sold on a business laptop, read our best laptops page which features many options that would be at home in the office and at home.
+If you're not sold on a business laptop, read our best laptops page for options that can pull double duty at home or in the office.
 Are you a fan of a specific brand?
-See our best Lenovo ThinkPad and best Dell Latitude and Precision laptops guides.
+See our best Lenovo ThinkPad or best Dell laptop guides.

 Lenovo's 9th Gen edition of its flagship business laptop delivers fast performance from 11th Gen Intel CPUs, you get longer battery life (15 hours!), powerful quad speakers, a new 14-inch display with a 16:10 aspect ratio, and plenty of ports, all in an impossibly lightweight chassis (2.5 pounds).